nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 Until now, we've only considered lifetimes that are confined to the extent of a function.
 Often, of course, we want to reason about lifetimes that begin or end after the current function has ended.
-More subtle, we sometimes want to have lifetimes that sometimes begin and end in the current function, but which may (along some paths) extend into the caller.
+More subtly, we sometimes want to have lifetimes that sometimes begin and end in the current function, but which may (along some paths) extend into the caller.
 Consider Problem Case #3 (the corresponding test case in the prototype is the [get-default][] test):